Sunday, May 27, 2012

 News Round-up: How Disease Theories Have Us Running in Circles

 The past few years have been busy ones for researchers.
-Racing to reveal the mechanisms of Multiple Sclerosis, diseases theorists have put forth imaginative, thought-provoking, and sometimes contradictory statements.
+Racing to reveal the mechanisms of Multiple Sclerosis, disease theorists have put forth imaginative, thought-provoking, and sometimes contradictory statements.

 Let us review: